nbellowe/nbellowe/_posts/2015-09-10-Unit Converter.md

     $("<label>").appendTo(div).text(name);
     ```

 2. Next we want to add that text input to the div.
-We also want to store it in to the unitMap, so lets do that now!
+We also want to store it in to the unitMap, so vars do that now!

     ```javascript
     unitMap[name] = {